mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 <<
 - reused names (or color values)
 - page background
+  - move to base
 - reused numbers
 - move repeated properties into a style
-- creating a markup extension to enable simple math
+- creating a markup extension to enable simple math - details page
-- use attached properties to remove duplication & simplify code
+- use attached properties to remove duplication & simplify code - image sizes on mainpage layoutoptions
 - enabling binding to a struct
 >>